 Western Australia possesses an abundant supply of fossil fuel resources, particularly coal and gas.
 In addition, Western Australia's generous renewable energy resources, such as solar and wind, provide opportunities for renewable energy projects.
-For example, dependent on location, wind farms operating in the SWIS achieve capacity factors of between 31% and 44%.
 Further, there are a number of locations throughout the SWIS suitable for generating electricity using other renewable energy resources, such as wave and biomass.

-Further information on fuels and other energy resources can be found in the Australian Energy Resource Assessment, prepared by Geoscience Australia and the Australian Bureau of Agricultural and Resource Economics (ABARE)3, and in the 2011 SOO.
+Further information on fuels and other energy resources can be found in the Australian Energy Resource Assessment, prepared by Geoscience Australia and the Australian Bureau of Agricultural and Resource Economics (ABARE)3, and in the 2012 SOO.

-Figure 2 below shows the proportion of capacity by fuel type for the 2005/06 through to the 2013/14 Capacity Years.
+Figure 2 below shows the proportion of capacity by fuel type for the 2005/06 through to the 2014/15 Capacity Years.
 While there have been some changes to the mix of fuel types, the significant diversity of capacity has continued since the commencement of the WEM.
 Increases in generation have been experienced across each of the fuel types within the SWIS excluding dual coal/gas-fired capacity, which has reduced with the retirement of the Kwinana Stages A and B plant.

-Figure 3 shows the proportion of capacity by Market Participant for the 2005/06 through to the 2013/14 Capacity Years.
-By 2013/14, the proportion of capacity provided by Verve Energy, the largest generator, is projected to reduce from 89% at market commencement to approximately 51.2% of the total SWIS capacity.
+Figure 3 shows the proportion of capacity by Market Participant for the 2005/06 through to the 2014/15 Capacity Years.
+By 2014/15, the proportion of capacity provided by Verve Energy, the largest generator, is projected to reduce from 89% at market commencement to approximately 52% of the total SWIS capacity.
 The graph also demonstrates growth in the number of Market Participants providing capacity to the SWIS.